Everything You Ever Wanted to Know About REITs Investing in Singapore is here.

 Simply put, Real Estate Investment Trusts (REITs) are companies that own and sometimes operate a portfolio of real estate properties such as apartment’s, warehouses malls and hotels.
 Their business model comes with important tax advantages that optimize returns.

 Through the purchase of individual company stock of a REIT, investors stand a chance of earning a share of the income produced through real estate investment.
-Singapore REITs operate by leasing space and collecting rent on real estate property.
+Singapore REITs operate by leasing space and collecting rent on the real estate property.
 The generated income is normally distributed to shareholders in the form of dividends.

 Singapore REITs are required by law to distribute at least 90% of their taxable income to shareholders.
 Some pay out 100%.
 Aside from earning dividends, REITs investors also stand to benefit from capital gains that come into being as the value of property owned, increases.